cchitsiang/awesome-stars/README.md

 ## JavaScript

-- [twoabd/superdev](https://github.com/twoabd/superdev) - An Open-source Swiss Army Toolbox Browser Extension for Web Designers, Developers, and Founders That Minimises the Development/Designing Time and Provides Various Tools to Debug the Web Without Any Ha
 - [grucloud/grucloud](https://github.com/grucloud/grucloud) - Generate diagrams and code from cloud infrastructures: AWS, Azure,GCP, Kubernetes
 - [getferdi/ferdi](https://github.com/getferdi/ferdi) - 🧔🏽 Ferdi  helps you organize how you use your favourite apps by combining them into one application
 - [Kristories/awesome-guidelines](https://github.com/Kristories/awesome-guidelines) - A curated list of high quality coding style conventions and standards.